-The food, meanwhile, is old-school Italian.
+The food at Brutto, meanwhile, is old-school Italian.
 No small plates here.
 Instead, it’s the usual suspects of antipasti, primi, secondi, dolci, etc. The dishes lean towards Tuscany, without being stubborn about it, meaning you can start off with the likes of a delicate pork tonnato with caperberries, or some glistening anchovies with cold butter & sourdough.
 Then a little penne with a silky tomato & vodka sauce, or maybe some pappardelle with a hearty rabbit ragu.
 The main event might be a plate of roasted vegetables decorated with borlotti beans & salsa verde, or just a good ol’ Florentine T-bone steak.
 And to finish it all off?
 A plate of brown, craggly hazelnut meringue cookies.
-Ugly, but good.
+Brutto, ma buono.

-To drink, there’s a similarly old-school list of wine & cocktails – we’re talking negronis, spritzes, sazeracs, old fashioneds, and more.
-If it’s classic, they probably have it.
+To drink, there’s a similarly old-school list of wine & cocktails – we’re talking £5 negronis, spritzes, sazeracs, old fashioneds, and more.
+If it’s classic, Brutto probably has it.
 And alongside them, you’ll find dozens of bottles of wine available by the glass, as well as a big ol’ half litre jug of house red or white for just £15.
 In fact, the whole menu is pretty decent value, with no single dish costing more than £15.

 Now that’s beautiful.

-NOTE: Trattoria Brutto is open for dinner Tues-Sat, plus lunch Wed-Sat.
-You can now book a table on the website HERE.
+NOTE: Trattoria Brutto is open for lunch and dinner Tues-Sat.
+You can book a table right HERE.